219 Perry Mayfield

 Please contact the rain-out number at 512-943-3366 for current field conditions.
 You can also find this information at Williamson County Parks

 General public use of the Cricket grounds and nets is permitted Monday through Friday on a first-come, first-served basis.
+Group size is limited to 5.
 Unauthorized commercial activity is prohibited.

 The adjacent on-site portable storage building is the property of HCCA.
-Unauthorized access and use of contents is strictly prohibited.
+Any access and use of contents must be coordinated with HCCA.

 Please contact the Parks Department HQ at 512-943-1920 for more information.